Claim State Pension abroad

 You can claim State Pension abroad if you’ve paid enough UK National Insurance contributions to qualify.

-Get a State Pension statement if you need to find out how much State Pension you may get.
+Get a State Pension forecast if you need to find out how much State Pension you may get.

 Make a claim

 You must be within 4 months of your State Pension age to claim.

 To claim your pension, you can either: